-The Director of Operations and the Facilities Manager develop and coordinate activities with the assistance and input of the instructional, non-instructional, custodians, and with support from the Lake County School Board (LCSB).
+The Director of Operations and the Facilities Manager develop and coordinate activities with the assistance and input from the administrators, faculty, support staff, custodians, and with support from the Lake County School Board (LCSB).
 As a conversion charter institution, LTC is responsible for facilities staff and programmatic needs while LCSB is responsible for the maintenance of the facility.
 Annual assessments of the safety and maintenance of the facility are conducted by the district staff and county fire personnel.
 Plans for corrective actions are developed and implemented.